 - Erkut Sönmez, associate professor of supply chain management and analytics, was cited in a March 11 Washington Post article on how Russia’s invasion of Ukraine has exacerbated food prices and shortages abroad.
 Read the article.

 - KMTV 3 News Now interviewed Erkut Sönmez in their story "Rising wheat price hurts Omaha bakery, community at large" on March 11 about the contributing factors to rising prices this year, as well as discourages consumers considering stockpiling items like flour.
 See the TV segment.

-- Yunxia (Peter) Zhu, assistant professor of supply chain management and analytics, recent research in Management Science, “A Framework for Analyzing Influencer Marketing in Social Networks: Selection and Scheduling of Influencers,” was featured in the scholarly journal's blog called Management Science Review.
+- Yunxia (Peter) Zhu, associate professor of supply chain management and analytics, recent research in Management Science, “A Framework for Analyzing Influencer Marketing in Social Networks: Selection and Scheduling of Influencers,” was featured in the scholarly journal's blog called Management Science Review.
 Read the blog post titled Effective Design of Influencer Marketing Campaign in Social Networks.